Sake44/ObsidianBackup/OneNote/Notes/AWS/Solutions Architect/Shared Responsibility Model.md

-==AWS is responsible for security of the cloud.
+AWS is responsible for security of the cloud.
 This means that AWS protects and secures the infrastructure that runs the services offered in the AWS Cloud.
-AWS is responsible for the following:==
+AWS is responsible for the following:

-- ==Protecting and securing AWS Regions, Availability Zones, and data centers, down to the physical security of the buildings==
+- Protecting and securing AWS Regions, Availability Zones, and data centers, down to the physical security of the buildings
-- ==Managing the hardware, software, and networking components that run AWS services, such as the physical servers, host operating systems, virtualization layers, and AWS networking components==
+- Managing the hardware, software, and networking components that run AWS services, such as the physical servers, host operating systems, virtualization layers, and AWS networking components

 ![The AWS shared responsibility model shows the division of customer responsibilities and AWS responsibilities.](Exported%20image%2020250315115712-0.png)